intodeeplearning/blog/_posts/2022-05-20-how-to-setup-google-domain-for-github-pages.md

         185.199.111.153
         ```

-    - check here if there’s an update in the IP addresses.
+    - check [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain) if there's an update in the IP addresses.
 - Open Terminal to confirm that your DNS record configured correctly
     - For `CNAME` records, do